Minimizing Finite Sums with the Stochastic Average Gradient: Appendix B: Proof of the theorem

 In this situation, it suffices to show the result for $\mu = 2/n$ since, (a) if a function is $\mu$-strongly convex, then it is $\mu'$-strongly convex for all smaller $\mu'$, and (b) the final inequality does not involve $\mu$.
-All expressions (when properly multiplied where appropriate by $B_3 B_4$) are rational functions of $x = 1/n$, and we thus need to check the positivity of the following polynomials in $x$:
+All constraints (when properly multiplied where appropriate by $B_3 B_4$) can be written as rational functions of $x = 1/n$: